SithariniNW/Active_Directory_Project/README.md

 <br> Furthermore, instead of the default one network adapter connected to the internet, an additional network adapter to accommodate the internal network was set up.

 <h3>Network Configuration</h3>
-Both machines are automatically connected to the internet
+Both machines are automatically connected to the internet through the main network adapter, which will assign IP addresses through the home router DHCP.

+<br> However, for the internal network in the DC machine IP addressing had to be manually assigned using Windows network settings as follows,

+<br> <b> IP: 172.16.0.1
+<br> <b> Mask: 255.255.255.0
+<br> <b> DNS: 172.0.0.1

 <h2>Program walk-through:</h2>